 Connectivity: Proxy Framework & Adapter Framework

 SAP PI connects with any external systems (SAP or Non-SAP) using the Adapter Framework.
 The adapter framework is based on the AS Java runtime environment and the connector architecture (JCA) version.

-The adapter framework consists of two default module chains if message processing is to be executed entirely within the adapter, default module chain for adapter can be used.
+The adapter framework consists of two default module chains if message processing is to be executed entirely within the adapter, the default module chain for the adapter can be used.